BlockBrick15987/Port-Scanner/README.md

 # Download
 Option 1: Download the .py file directly from here Option 2: Go do Code and Download as a .zip
-Option 3: Download only the .exe file
+Option 3: Download only the .exe file(Might need to execute as admin or disable your anti virus shortly)